jventures-jdn/project-staking-ui/README.md

 ## Using

-Once installed, you can start user-interface in local envrioment with following commands:
+Once installed, you can start user-interface in local environment with following commands:
 ```bash
 $ cd root-project/packages/staking-ui
 $ yarn start:[jfin, jfintest]